minhrongcon2000/mask-recognition/README.md

 As can be seen, MobileNetV1 is the best model that can be implemented on a limited resource device.
 Note: Inference time is benchmarked by using a Macbook Pro Mid-2015 version and the model here is not optimized by TFLite.

-Video results on Raspberry Pi 4 Model B with LAN connection to the Macbook is shown[here](https://youtu.be/rQUpKr6K7Vc).
+Video results on Raspberry Pi 4 Model B with LAN connection to the Macbook is shown [here](https://youtu.be/rQUpKr6K7Vc).

 ## Execute this repository